guhjy/magicfor/README.md

 ### 3.1 Basics

 The main function `magic_for()` magicalize for loops.
-"Magicalize" means to change the behavior of `for()` to store values outputted via the target function.
+"Magicalize" means to change the behavior of `for()` to store values outputted via target functions.

 ```r